-Women' labor market outcomes progressed significantly during recent decades.
-However, they still fare worse than males in many countries.
-They face lower labor force participation as well as higher unemployment rates.
-A part of these gap might be attributable to gender discrimination in the labor market.
+Women still fare worse than men in the labor market in developed and developing countries alike.
+They face lower labor force participation as well as higher unemployment rates (WorldBank (2018)).
+A part of these gaps might be attributable to gender discrimination in the labor market.
 However, it is not straightforward to quantify discrimination via observational data as Bertrand and Duflo (2016) states clearly.
-Luckily, correspondence audits provide causal estimates of discrimination, where observational data might fail to deliver.
+However, correspondence audits provide causal estimates of discrimination, where observational data might fail to deliver.

-Correspondence studies use fictitious job applicants to apply for real job openings.
-Fictitious applicants differ systematically only in limited dimensions to match candidates as closely as possible but reflect group identity.
-In correspondence audits, difference in employer communication is attributed to discrimination given there is no reason for differential treatment of candidates besides their group attribution.
+Correspondence audits use fictitious job applicants to apply for real job openings.
+Fictitious applicants differ systematically only in limited dimensions to match candidates as closely as possible but to reflect group identity.
+In correspondence audits, the difference in employer communication - mainly callbacks - is attributed to discrimination given there is no reason for the differential treatment of candidates besides their group identity.

-In this paper, we investigate the hiring stage discrimination from a multi-level identity perspective in a correspondence audit study that we ran in a Muslim majority, developing country.

-In this respect, we first created random fictional resumes with similar qualities and assign carefully selected neutral, Kurdish, and religious names to those resumes.
+In this paper, we investigate the hiring stage discrimination from a multiple identity perspective in a correspondence audit study that we ran in a Muslim majority, developing country.
+To do that, we first created random fictional resumes with similar qualities and assigned carefully selected neutral, Kurdish, and religious names to those resumes.
 With these resumes, we applied for vacancies in a commonly used online job portal in Turkey, namely kariyer.net.
-We sent applicant resumes in quadruplets under two different treatments.
-In the first treatment, we sent two neutral candidate resumes, one male-one female together with one Kurdish male and one Kurdish female resume.
+We sent applicant resumes in quadruplets in two different treatments.
+In the first treatment, we sent two neutral candidate resumes, one male-one female together with one Kurdish male and one Kurdish female resumes.
 In the religiosity treatment, we add one religious female resume and one religious male resume to neutral candidates.

 We focused on entry-level jobs, which do not require experience or references from the previous employers.
 Moreover, we only applied for vacancies in İstanbul, which is the biggest market in Turkey.

 After the applications, we keep track of three separate hiring outcomes.
 The first one is the listing of resumes.
 In this measure, we tracked the automated messages sent out by the online job application portal.
-We get these messages if the employer lists our fictitious resumes among other candidates.
+We get these messages if the employer filters and lists our fictitious resumes among other candidates.
+If employers using gender as a filtering tool, we should be able to see it in the listing measure.

 The second outcome is the status of our fictitious resumes on the job portal.
-We tracked whether a potential employer clicks and opens our fictitious candidate's resume via another automated message sent out by the job application portal.
-This is a stronger signal of interest than the aforementioned listing measure since it requires a little more effort from the employer and it is candidate specific.
-It is important to note that scanning a resume is an early step of employer interest in our fictitious candidates and might or might not be followed by a callback.
+We tracked whether a potential employer opens our fictitious resumes by another automated message.
+This is a stronger signal of interest than the aforementioned listing measure since it requires a little more effort from the employer.
+Moreover, unlike listing, screening is candidate specific.
+It is important to note that listing or screening a resume is an early step of employer interest in our fictitious candidates and might or might not be followed by an interview request.
 Finally, the final measure is the standard measure used in the literature, namely callbacks.
 We keep a record of interview request by the employer via phone and name it the callback.

-We show that there is no gender discrimination at listing and screening stage.
-There is a positive discrimination in favor of females but only if they belong to neutral group.
-Ethnicity and religiosity interact with gender in our study, and positive treatment of females disappear for Kurdish and religious females.
+We show that there is no gender discrimination at listing and screening stages.
+There is positive discrimination in favor of females at the callback stage but only if they belong to the neutral group.
+Ethnicity and religiosity interact with gender in our study, and favorable treatment of females in callbacks disappears for Kurdish and religious candidates.